ahmad-den/Cookie-chef/README.md

-EditThisCookie
+Cookie Chef
 ========================

 Description
 --------------

-EditThisCookie is a cookie manager.
+Cookie Chef is a cookie manager.
 You can add, delete, edit, search, protect, and block cookies!
 Inspired by the lack of good cookie managers in Google Chrome, I developed this small, simple, and extremely useful extension that allows you to do anything you'll ever need to do to cookies!

 * Delete any cookie